miklevin/MikeLev.in/_posts/2023-04-28-levinux-pipulate-yamlesque.md

 headline: "Building Financial Independence: Taking Steps to Create Abundance and Order."
 description: I'm striving for financial independence and using the 80/20-rule and OpenAI's Codex AI to create a plan of action to help me reach my goals.
 I'm breaking out of my old habits and focusing on inventing and building in the real and text-based world with Linux, Python, vim & git.
 I'm taking baby-steps to create a life of abundance and order.
 keywords: Financial Independence, Doubt, Paralysis, 80/20-Rule, Passion, Joy, Plan of Action, OpenAI, Codex AI, Habits, Abundance, Order, Land Lords, Inventing, Building, Linux, Python, Vim, Git, Baby Steps
-categories: 80/20-rule, linux, openai, vim, python, git
+categories: 80/20-rule, git, linux, openai, python, vim
 layout: post
 ---